 Are you ready to learn how to send a press release to top publishers and actually get noticed? eReleases has the expertise to make it happen.

-We have a database of over 1.7 million media contacts and an exclusive partnership with PR Newswire, the oldest and most trusted press release publisher in the nation.
+We have a database of over 1.7 million media contacts.
+We have a partnership with PR Newswire, the most trusted press release publisher in the nation.
 Contact us and we’ll help you prepare a PR campaign that lands you a spot on top websites.